ValveSoftware/steam-audio/fmod/doc/phonon_fmod.md

 ## Introduction

 ### Supported Platforms
-- Windows 7 or later (64-bit only)
+- Windows 7 or later (32-bit and 64-bit)
+- Linux (32-bit and 64-bit, tested with Ubuntu 16.04 LTS)
+- macOS 10.7 or later
+- Android 4.1 or later

 ### Supported Integrations
 - FMOD Studio 1.10.01 or later